dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-05-12-About-Physicality-And-Relationship.md

 header:
      teaser: /assets/images/wiapost/5048-About-Physicality-And-Relationship.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![About Physicality And Relationship](/assets/images/wiapost/5048-About-Physicality-And-Relationship.jpg)

-## About Physicality And Relationship
+# About Physicality And Relationship

 What is that in this world with which I don’t have a relationship?
 Name of the relationships may be different